HenrikMoe/Shipyard-Jinsei.ai/README.md

 # Shipyard-Jinsei.ai

-Various data transformation and validation solutions powered by TF and GPT.
+Various data transformation and validation solutions powered by Jax Tensorflow and GPT/Grok.

 ## How these solutions help Shipyard: